Analysis | Trump’s rally rhetoric is becoming uglier

-Over the course of the rallies, Trump has amped up his attacks on refugees and a Muslim congresswoman, his approval of violence against journalists, his baseless theories about Joe Biden and his shunning of a mask to protect against the novel coronavirus.
+Over the course of the rallies, Trump has amped up his attacks on refugees and a Muslim congresswoman, his approval of violence against journalists, his baseless theories about Joe Biden and his not-terribly subtle shunning of a mask to protect against the novel coronavirus.

-Trump has, as he’s sought to before, tied Democrats to Rep. Ilhan Omar (D-Minn.).
+Trump has, as he has sought to before, tied Democrats to Rep. Ilhan Omar (D-Minn.).
 Previously, he urged Omar and fellow women of color in “the Squad” to “go back” to where they came from — although all are U.S. citizens and three of the four were born in the United States.

 Trump last week in Bemidji, Minn., referred to Internet rumors that Omar had married her brother, saying, “Did she marry her brother?
 Where is that writer that writes — that writer should be given the Pulitzer Prize.”
 He added that “every family in Minnesota needs to know about Sleepy Joe Biden’s extreme plan to flood your state with an influx of refugees from Somalia,” where Omar comes from, and “from other places all over the planet.”